Scremerston: Railways

 Scremerston station served the village until 1951.
 Just beyond the station is Seahouse.

 The East Coast Main Line railway passes near Scremerston, and Scremerston railway station served the village from 1847 until 1951.
-The station was designed by the Newcastle architect Benjamin Green for the Newcastle & Berwick Railway company.
+The station was designed by the Newcastle architect Benjamin Green for the Newcastle and Berwick Railway Company.
 The station design was a slight departure for the architect, and has been noted for its more cottage-like appearance compared to other stations on the line.
 The building cost was £918.
 The station was closed in 1941 and reopened 1946.
 It was finally closed to all passengers on 8 July 1951.
 The platforms were demolished in 1959 and the station house has since become a residential dwelling.

 The signal box, which stood on the opposite side of the road, was closed in 1981 and demolished soon after.
 Since 1960, it had only served the level crossing and once the gates were replaced with remotely controlled electronic barriers in 1980, it became redundant.

 Scremerston's first railway, an early form called a plateway, was built of iron L-shaped plates on stone sleepers between Hudds Head quarry and Spittal for the transportation of stone for the Berwick Pier.
 It was opened in 1810 and was in part powered by gravity, bringing the wagons down off the cliffs - reputedly at high speed - and in part by horses to pull the wagons across Spittal to Carr Rock.